 With the help of some amazing LGBTQ+ adventurers from the communities below, I’ve come up with this Outside Safe Space logo.

 *Skin tone tree trunk as the foundation since all of the above exist in diverse people

 The trans and bi colors have specifically been placed nearest the trunk, as symbolism of the role these communities played in the genesis of the queer civil rights movement, and as the largest/strongest branches, in acknowledgment of the times they have been overlooked compared to other members of the community.

-If you, a friend, or an ally would like to utilize this Outside Safe Space logo, you can get your own shirt, pin, sticker and more here, or reach out to me for digital use.
-All proceeds go directly back into promoting this symbol as a means for representation and allyship.
+If you, a friend, or an ally would like to utilize this Outside Safe Space logo, you can get your own pin, sticker, or water bottle above, and apparel + more here, or reach out to me for digital use.
+All proceeds go directly back into raising awareness for this symbol as a means for representation and allyship.

 Let’s build a world where everyone sees themselves, and feels safe and free to be who they are, wherever they are!

-Huge thanks to Kevin Keller for turning my color-pencil drawings into majestic designs, and for putting up with all my edits.
-Also, to the myriad people who offered an opinion while creating this logo.
+Huge thanks to Kevin Keller for turning my color-pencil drawings into majestic designs.
+Also, to the myriad people who offered an opinion while creating this symbol.
 This is for you.